 In 1992-3 the Mac group numbered (in season) about 30-40 members.
 At the September 1993 meeting, the loose group organized themselves, electing a president, a secretary , and a treasurer.
 The Club began to take form.
 It joined the ‘User Group Connection’, Apple's newly organized special company that distributed software and other proprietary packages to users groups.
 In 1994, the by-laws were adopted.
 The group had grown, by this time, to 60 members and were still climbing.

 The Club's weekly help group blossomed to become a mainstay … a place where literally hundreds of Mac users in, and visiting, Collier County could seek and find answers to problems and beguiling questions.

 When, in 1995, the World Wide Web arrived in Naples, the Club helped everyone understand what it was all about and how to get online.
 With the dedication of members, Mac users were online months before the first Windows software was made available.

 And so to today.
-We have kept growing, with nearly 400 members now and still serving and expanding during times of change and upheaval.
+We have kept growing, with over 800 members now and still serving and expanding during times of change and upheaval.

 Our Zoom meetings have become hugely popular and NMUG now has a global reach, with members and visitors from many countries.

 We like to think we helped put Mac on the map, and we continue with the spirit and outreach of all those who pioneered in uncharted territory.

 Your privacy is important to us.
 Here are some of the subjects we address in our Privacy Statement ..